 Example

-Making Helsinki the world’s most sustainable tourist destination
+Making Helsinki a globally recognized sustainable tourist destination

 Example